An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Discussion

 We next investigate what fraction of massive galaxies may have experienced a high star-formation rate phase, which would correspond to an SMG, and hence whether SMGs are a phase that all massive galaxies go through.
 For this comparison, we estimate the number density of massive galaxies using our {\sc magphys} analysis of the $K$-band sample in the UDS field.
-This has an advantage as the stellar masses, redshifts and survey volumes are estimated in an identical manner to those employed for the SMGs.
+This approach has the advantage that the stellar masses, redshifts and survey volumes are estimated in an identical manner to those employed for the SMGs.
 We select those field galaxies that have redshifts lying in the 16--84$^{\rm th}$ percentile range of the AS2UDS redshift distribution ($z $\,$=$\,1.8--3.4).
-To ensure we have robust stellar mass estimates, we limit the field sample to galaxies with the best photometry and SED fits with $\chi^2 <$\,4.
-We determine the influence of these cuts on the resulting sample size and increase the normalisation of the field sample up by a factor of 1.35 to correct for this.
+To ensure we have robust stellar mass estimates, we limit the field sample to galaxies with the best photometry and SED fits with a reduced $\chi^2 <$\,4.
+We determine the influence of these cuts on the resulting sample size and increase the normalisation of the field sample by a factor of 1.35 to correct for this.
+The UDS field catalogue is selected in the $K$-band, with a 3$\sigma$ limit of $K=$\,25.7\,mag, which roughly corresponds to $M_\ast \sim$\,5$\times$10$^9$\,M$_\odot$ at $z\sim$\,3 for typical star-formation histories.
+Therefore, for the field, we construct the stellar mass function above this stellar mass threshold to avoid incompleteness.
+We sum the number of galaxies in each stellar mass bin and divide by the volume defined by the span of their redshifts.

-As in the previous section, we then calculate the duty cycle by comparing the visibility time to the age spanning a given redshift slice ($\Delta T_{z}$): duty-cycle correction as $\Delta T_{z}/T_{\rm vis}$.
-For the redshift range of $z$=1.8--3.4, we find median visibility time of 490\,$\pm$\,20\,Myrs and corresponding to duty correction factor of 5.1$\times$.
+We calculate the SMG stellar mass function in an equivalent manner and then calculate the duty cycle of the SMGs by comparing the visibility time from \S \,\ref{formation} to the age spanning a given redshift slice ($\Delta T_{z}$): duty-cycle correction as $\Delta T_{z}/T_{\rm vis}$.
+For the redshift range of $z=$\,1.8--3.4, we find a median visibility time of 490\,$\pm$\,20\,Myrs and corresponding to duty correction factor of 5.1$\times$ which we apply to the SMG mass function.
+The uncertainties for both field and SMG stellar mass functions were obtained by re-sampling the stellar mass and redshift probability distributions and taking the 16--84$^{\rm th}$ percentile range as the 1-$\sigma$ error.